7.6 Checking Work and Avoiding Unsupported Calculations

 • Operation check: Does the question ask for a sum, difference, ratio, rate, average, earliest time, or latest time?

-• Unit check: Does the answer need people, minutes, hours, percent, or per-shift wording?
+• Unit check: Should the answer be people, minutes, hours, incidents per day, percent, or a ratio?

-• Reasonableness check: Is the result possible given the starting number and movement facts?
+• Reasonableness check: Is the result possible given the starting number and movement direction?

 The source check prevents overclaim.
-The source brief says there is no single national corrections officer written test, format, passing score, fee, or retake rule.
-It also says agencies may use different vendors or local processes.
-That means a study guide can teach reusable arithmetic, but it should not promise that every candidate will face the same math section.
+There is no single national corrections officer written test, format, passing score, fee, or retake rule, and agencies may use different vendors or local processes.
+A study guide can teach reusable arithmetic, but it cannot promise that every candidate faces the same math section — verify the specific agency announcement.

 The same caution applies to specialized topics.
-Unless the agency notice says so, do not prepare as if a generic entrance test will require medication-dosage formulas.
-Basic correctional calculations are more likely to involve counts, time, schedules, tables, ratios, and simple workplace arithmetic.
-Medical staff and agency policy govern clinical tasks; the entrance exam notice governs what you should expect on the written test.
+Unless the agency notice says so, do not prepare as if a generic entrance test requires medication-dosage formulas.
+Basic correctional calculations are far more likely to involve counts, time, schedules, tables, ratios, and simple workplace arithmetic.
+Medical staff and agency policy govern clinical tasks; the entrance exam notice governs what to expect on the written test.

 Test Your Knowledge

-Which check asks whether the answer should be people, minutes, percent, or a ratio?
+Which check confirms whether the answer should be people, minutes, percent, or a ratio?

 A